 Obsessive-Compulsive Personality Disorder (OCPD)

 At least in our culture.
-Other people think we’re more than a little crazy for working so hard.
+People in other cultures think we’re more than a little crazy for working so hard.
 But this is about far more than how hard we work.
+It’s about using an old, ineffective coping strategy that we think we need to prove that we are morally good.
 More later on that.

 If you’re sincerely asking yourself this question, it’s less likely you have full-blown OCPD.
 People who meet the full criteria for a personality disorder usually find their “symptoms” perfectly normal, if not desirable, admirable and virtuous.
 Certainly that’s the case with OCPD.
 And that’s part of the problem.
 People don’t realize they have a problem.
-But that’s probably not you.
+But that may not be you.

 So, first I’m going to give you the standard psychiatric spiel.
 Then we’ll get down to what this really means.